 Aspire North East MAT Curriculum Intent

-What We Are Learning Spring Term 2025
+What We Are Learning Spring & Summer Terms 2025

 Below you will find tables for every year group briefly explaining what they are learning in each subject this half term.
 You can find much more detail on our curriculum for every subject (Including Knowledge Organisers) by visiting that specific subject’s dedicated page.